orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 ....
 &lt;/div&gt;</pre>

-There are more attributes as an api for this directive, however, in this case &#8211; I didn&#8217;t use it.
+There are more attributes as an api for this directive, however, in this case - I didn't use it.

-As of this time of writing this post, I didn&#8217;t found any Angular (+2) infinite scroll directive / component, so, I figured it is a great opportunity to migrate &#8220;**ng-infinite-scroll**&#8221; directive from AngularJS.x to Angular (+2) while learning how to create one.
+As of this time of writing this post, I didn't found any Angular (+2) infinite scroll directive / component, so, I figured it is a great opportunity to migrate &#8220;**ng-infinite-scroll**" directive from AngularJS.x to Angular (+2) while learning how to create one.

 Please note that the source code for this AngularJS.x infinite scroll directive is written with &#8220;**coffeescript**&#8220;.
 However, the production ready code is compiled eventually to ES5.